Alimektor/username-jamesread/README.md

-**James** is a **no-nonsense software enthusiast**.
-This means free software that is also open source, self hostable, has welcoming communities, is independent and privacy respecting.
+**James** is a **developer and advocate of no-nonsense software**.
+This means software that is free software, and also open source, self hostable, has welcoming communities, is independent and privacy respecting.

 **His main focus is on building no-nonsense webapps.**